A VAE Approach to Sample Multivariate Extremes: Experiments

 \subsection{Danube River Discharge Case-study}

 Our second experiment addresses a real heavy-tailed multivariate data set.
-We consider the daily time series of river flow measurements over 50 years at five stations of the Danube river network (see Appendix \ref{app: Danube dataset} for further details).
-River flow data are widely acknowledged to depict heavy-tailed distributions \citep[see][]{katz2002statistics}.
+We consider the daily time series of river flow measurements over 50 years at five stations (among thirty-one) of the Danube river network (see Appendix \ref{app: Danube dataset} for further details).
+River flow data are known to often exhibit heavy-tailed behavior \citep[see][]{katz2002statistics}.
 In reference to the numbering of the stations (see Figure \ref{fig: Danube}), we note the random variables associated with the considered stations $X_{23},\ X_{24},\ X_{25},\ X_{26},\ X_{27}$.
 From the 50-year time series of daily measurements, we take a measurement every 25 days in the considered stations to form the training set.
-The remaining set constitutes the test set.
+The remaining set serves as the test set.
 There are 730 daily measurements in the training set, and 17486 daily measurements in the test set.
 We have deliberately chosen a training set size that is significantly smaller than the test set size.
-This allows us to stay within a distribution tail extrapolation problem while retaining sufficient test data to assess the relevance of our distribution tail estimate. \\ We focus on the question raised in introduction (see Figure \ref{fig: pb extreme}): can we extrapolate and generate consistent samples in extreme areas not observed during the training phase?
+This keeps the problem within the scope of tail extrapolation while retaining sufficient test data to reliably assess the accuracy of our tail distribution estimate. \\ We focus on the question raised in introduction (see Figure \ref{fig: pb extreme}): can we extrapolate and generate consistent samples in extreme areas not observed during the training phase?
 We focus on extreme areas of the form $\bigcap_{i=23}^{27} X_i >u_i$ with $u_i$ large predefined thresholds.
 This corresponds to flows exceeding predefined thresholds at several stations.
 Namely we define